- Kellogg's Better Days Home

 Delivering on our promise to support children’s wellbeing

 Childhood obesity is one of the great public health challenges of our time.
 In the U.S., 9 in 10 children fail to achieve the Institute of Medicine’s recommendation for fiber intake, and their consumption of fruits, vegetables and whole grains is well below recommendations.
 Additionally, more young people are experiencing anxiety and stress, and most children are not engaging in enough physical activity, all while obesity rates continue to rise.
-We believe a more holistic approach to children’s health and wellbeing focused on eating patterns, social connectivity and improved food security may result in better outcomes.
+We believe a more holistic approach to children’s health and wellbeing focused on eating patterns, physical activity, social connectivity, education and reading, and improving food security may result in better outcomes.

 - In the U.S., some of the ways we are improving access to food include strengthening our internal standards for foods marketed to children under 12 – the Kellogg Worldwide Marketing and Communication Guidelines (KWWMCG) – and evolving our portfolio of foods most visible to kids to enable positive eating habits, delivering shortfall nutrients like fiber and vitamin D and driving whole grain, fruit and vegetable intake.
-The Promise also focuses on increasing portion-controlled servings and messaging, as we understand that a balanced approach to wellbeing starts with balanced consumption.
+We are focused on increasing access to these foods through WIC and schools.
+And through the Promise, focusing on increasing portion-controlled servings and messaging, as we understand that a balanced approach to wellbeing starts with balanced consumption.

 Atlas of Childhood Obesity; October 2019. http://s3-eu-west-1.amazonaws.com/wof-files/WOF_Childhood_Obesity_Atlas_Report_Oct19_V2.pdf